apache/artemis-examples/examples/features/clustered/symmetric-cluster/readme.md

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

-This examples demonstrates a **symmetric cluster** set-up with ActiveMQ Artemis.
+This examples demonstrates a **symmetric cluster** set-up with Apache Artemis.

-ActiveMQ Artemis has extremely flexible clustering which allows you to set-up servers in many different topologies.
+Apache Artemis has extremely flexible clustering which allows you to set-up servers in many different topologies.

 The most common topology that you'll perhaps be familiar with if you are used to application broker clustering is a **symmetric cluster**.